exasol/row-level-security-lua/doc/user_guide/user_guide.md

 # Row Level Security

 Row-Level Security (short "RLS") is a security mechanism based on Exasol's Virtual Schemas.
-It allows database administrators control access to a table's row depending on a user's roles and username.
+It allows database administrators to control access to a table's row depending on a user's roles, group membership or username.

 RLS only supports Exasol databases.
 That means you cannot use RLS between Exasol and a 3rd-party data source.

-The RLS installation package contains everything you need to extend an existing Exasol installation with row-level security.
+The RLS installation package contains everything you need to extend an existing Exasol installation with Row-Level Security.

 ## Introduction